Workshop: Build serverless edge applications with Cloudflare Workers and Fauna

 Add records to Fauna

-Before we can test the Cloudflare Worker, we need to add some records to the Fauna database.
+Before we can test the Cloudflare Worker, we need to add some documents to the Fauna database.

 1. Run the following command to connect to the Fauna shell from your terminal: